 Use low gear and maintain steady speed when climbing a hill.
+Switch 6x6 on.

 If you lose all forward speed:

 Operator and passenger (2-UP models) must keep their weight uphill.
 Never open the throttle suddenly or make sudden gear changes.
 The vehicle could flip over backwards.